Law

 Extractor fans also make up part of this standard.
 Kitchens and bathrooms need an extractor fan that ventilates externally.

-If you bought an extractor fan for your bathroom or kitchen after July 1, 2019 there are minimum size and power requirements.
-But if it was purchased before that there are no minimums required.
+If you bought and installed an extractor fan for your bathroom or kitchen after July 1, 2019 there are minimum size and power requirements.
+But if it was purchased before that there are no minimums required, it just has to vent externally.

 Properties usually fail the ventilation standard because a window isn’t opening correctly or the ducting on the extractor fan has a tear or kink or has been squashed.